Safeguarding Policy

 • Anger

-• Person puts themselves down in terms of their gender identity or sexuality
+• Person puts themselves down in terms of their gender identity or sexuality • No confidence in complaints procedures for staff or service users. • Neglectful or poor professional practice.

-Neglect and acts of omission
+Neglect and Acts of Omission

 • Deteriorating despite apparent care